 Proposal Budget:

-Proposal budgets may be diverse and include equipment, technical staff support, personnel support, travel support, faculty salary and/or teaching release or other support.
+Proposal budgets may be diverse and include equipment, technical staff support, personnel support, student support, travel support, faculty salary and/or teaching release or other support.
 Funding may not be requested or used to support or subsidize the astronomical research of the PI or Co-Is (e.g., paying for travel to observing runs, support for time spent analyzing Keck or Lick scientific data, etc.).
 No indirect cost (IDC) is applicable.

-If direct faculty salary and/or service teaching release is requested this may be considered a request to serve as an UCO Faculty Associate position (see next Section).
+If direct faculty salary and/or service teaching release is requested this may be considered a request to serve as an UCO Affiliate Faculty position (see next Section).
 Standard benefits rates may be included on all salary costs.
 The funding request for salary and/or teaching release must be clearly justified in terms of the time required for the project personnel to carry out the proposed UCO related activities.
+Time freed up from teaching must be used to pursue the UCO-related activities as described in the proposal.
+Administrative/service teaching/course release rate is based on each campus set rate.

-UCO Faculty Associate Status
+UCO Affiliate Faculty Status

 Who May Apply: